wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-hbase-provision-vnet-v1.md

 With virtual network integration, HBase clusters can be deployed to the same virtual network as your applications so that applications can communicate with HBase directly.
 The benefits include:

-- Direct connectivity of the web site to the nodes of the HBase cluster, which enables communication via HBase Java remote procedure call (RPC) APIs.
+- Direct connectivity of the web application to the nodes of the HBase cluster, which enables communication via HBase Java remote procedure call (RPC) APIs.
 - Improved performance by not having your traffic go over multiple gateways and load-balancers.
 - The ability to process sensitive information in a more secure manner without exposing a public endpoint.